 Flea Markets in Connecticut: #6 Redwood County Flea Market

-A selection of over 80 vendors regularly show up with a variety of antiques and collectibles, with military memorabilia, comics, furniture, jewelry and other collectibles.
-Parking is free, and many visitors stop over at The Redwood to fuel up before browsing.
+A selection of over 80 vendors regularly shows up with a variety of antiques and collectibles, with military memorabilia, comics, furniture, jewelry, and other collectibles.
+Parking is free, and many visitors stopover at The Redwood to fuel up before browsing.
 You’re recommended to arrive early, as the parking lots can fill up fast.

 Flea Markets in Connecticut #7: Lockwood-Matthews Mansion Old Fashioned Flea Market